 - Long service leave: Long service leave only

 - Parental leave unpaid: Parental leave unpaid only

 - Parental leave paid: Primary and non-primary paid parental leave

-- Personal leave: Sick leave, carers’ leave and special bereavement or compassionate leave
+- Sick and carers' leave: Sick leave, carers’ leave only

 - Leave without pay: Leave without pay only

-- Other leave: Study leave, volunteer leave, jury duty and purchased leave
+- Other leave: Study leave, volunteer leave, jury duty, special bereavement or compassionate leave, and purchased leave

-Absentee Rate (AR) - the number of personal leave days per full time equivalent workers employed is calculated as follows:
+Absentee Rate (AR) - the number of sick and carers' leave days per full time equivalent workers employed is calculated as follows: